iamdefinitelyahuman/eth-event/README.md

 ## Limitations

-* If an array is indexed in an event, the topic is generated as a sha3 hash and so cannot be decrypted.
-In this case, the unencrypted topic is returned and `decoded` is set to `False`.
+* If an array is indexed in an event, the topic is generated as a sha3 hash and so cannot be decoded.
+In this case, the undecoded topic is returned and `decoded` is set to `False`.

 * Anonymous events cannot be decoded.
 Use the `allow_undecoded` kwarg when calling `decode_logs` and `decode_trace` to receive the undecoded log without raising an exception.